The Top 10 Online Video Platforms of 2023

 • Additional premium content to help achieve 100% video coverage

-• Real-time pricing & identity for cookieless revenue
+• Real-time pricing; identity for cookieless revenue

 • Detailed video performance and revenue analytics